 Volunteer Opportunities for Alumni and Families

-More than 40,000 Denison University alumni and family members are connected through our love of the college and the relationships that were forged on the Hill.
+More than 40,000 Denison University alumni and family members are connected through our love of the college and the relationships forged on The Hill.

 There are lots of ways to stay connected and support Denison, and here are four key ways to get started.

-Listed below are several engaging and worth ways for alumni and families to volunteer.
+Listed below are several engaging and worthwhile ways for alumni and families to volunteer.
 You can sign up here for any of these opportunities.

 For alumni and family members

 If you’re an alum, parent, or family member interested in helping to promote Denison in your hometown, please consider volunteering as an Admission Ambassador.